jorge-imperial/realmAlertSystem/README.md

     2. **Error Collection**: We will use this collection to store any error derived from the requests to our Admin API.
     3. **Alert Collection**: We will use this collection to store the last error log of our application that we have not yet processed and sent via SMS to our phone.

-3. **Database Trigger**: The function of this trigger is to monitor the Alert collection, every time a new document is introduced in this collection, this trigger will be in charge of sending an alert to the phone numbers configured through Twilio.
+3. **Database Trigger**: The function of this trigger is to monitor the Alert collection, every time a new document is introduced in this collection, this trigger will be in charge of sending an alert to the phone numbers configured through Twilio, and to send the data to another MongoDB environment.